Deutsche Bank Aktiengesellschaft (DB) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for DB is $15.16, which is $0.08 above the current price.
-The public float for DB is 1.93B and currently, short sellers hold a 0.59% ratio of that float.
-The average trading volume of DB on March 03, 2023 was 3.65M shares.
+The average price recommended by analysts for Deutsche Bank Aktiengesellschaft (DB) is $15.18, which is -$0.02 below the current market price.
+The public float for DB is 1.91B and currently, short sellers hold a 0.60% of that float.
+On March 07, 2023, DB’s average trading volume was 3.57M shares.

 DB’s Market Performance

-DB stock saw a decrease of 0.33% in the past week, with a monthly decline of -8.82% and a quarterly a decrease of 15.31%.
-The volatility ratio for the week is 1.15%, and the volatility levels for the last 30 days are 1.53% for Deutsche Bank Aktiengesellschaft (DB).
-The simple moving average for the last 20 days is -1.74% for DB stock, with a simple moving average of 21.64% for the last 200 days.
+DB’s stock has seen a -1.32% decrease for the week, with a -1.08% drop in the past month and a 16.55% gain in the past quarter.
+The volatility ratio for the week is 1.29%, and the volatility levels for the past 30 days are at 1.37% for Deutsche Bank Aktiengesellschaft The simple moving average for the last 20 days is -0.44% for DB stock, with a simple moving average of 22.12% for the last 200 days.

-Volatility was left at 1.53%, however, over the last 30 days, the volatility rate increased by 1.15%, as shares sank -9.56% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +16.30% upper at present.
+Volatility was left at 1.37%, however, over the last 30 days, the volatility rate increased by 1.29%, as shares surge +1.02% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +8.86% upper at present.

-During the last 5 trading sessions, DB rose by +0.33%, which changed the moving average for the period of 200-days by +25.64% in comparison to the 20-day moving average, which settled at $12.35.
-In addition, Deutsche Bank Aktiengesellschaft saw 5.90% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DB fell by -0.92%, which changed the moving average for the period of 200-days by +25.58% in comparison to the 20-day moving average, which settled at $12.36.
+In addition, Deutsche Bank Aktiengesellschaft saw 6.73% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for DB